pieaerts/pieaerts/_masterclasses/masterclass.md

 If you cancel and the masterclass can be filled anyway after your cancellation, we will refund you the full amount you have paid.
 If you cancel and the masterclass does not fill, then you will be refunded according to the following schedule:

-* Cancellation before October 1, 2019: 75% refund
+* Cancellation before November 15, 2019: 75% refund
-* Cancellation before October 15, 2019: 50% refund
+* Cancellation before December 1, 2019: 50% refund
-* Cancellation after November 1, 2019: no refund
+* Cancellation after December 15, 2019: no refund

-Come join me on November 10, 2019, talking travel, life, photography and many other things\!
+Come join me on December 28, 2019, talking travel, life, photography and many other things\!

 ### The photographer